Skip to content

 docs: update contributing guide

-1. Fork the repository, create a branch from main
+1. Fork the repository and create a branch from main.

-3. Run the relevant backend, frontend, and browser verification for your change
+3. Run the relevant backend, frontend, and browser verification.

-5. Open a PR against main with a clear description
+5. Open a pull request against main with a clear description and testing notes.

 For repository-specific details and the latest contributor checklist, see the root CONTRIBUTING.md.